abbasudo/laravel-purity/README.md

 Laravel Purity is not only developer-friendly but also front-end developer-friendly.
 Frontend developers can effortlessly use filtering and sorting of the APIs by using the popular [JavaScript qs](https://www.npmjs.com/package/qs) package.

-> **Note**
-> if you are front-end developer and what to make queries in an API that uses this package head to [queries](#queries-and-javascript-examples) section

-the way that this package handles filters is inspired by strapi [filter](https://docs.strapi.io/dev-docs/api/rest/filters-locale-publication#filtering) and [sort](https://docs.strapi.io/dev-docs/api/rest/sort-pagination#sorting) functionality.
+The way this package handles filters is inspired by strapi's [filter](https://docs.strapi.io/dev-docs/api/rest/filters-locale-publication#filtering) and [sort](https://docs.strapi.io/dev-docs/api/rest/sort-pagination#sorting) functionality.

 ## Installation
 Install the package via composer by this command: